NINJA GAIDEN 4 Review: Legacy Reborn with Razor-Sharp Combat

 FAQ — NINJA GAIDEN 4

-Q: Who developed NINJA GAIDEN 4?
+Q: Who is the creator of NINJA GAIDEN 4?

-A: It was co-developed by PlatinumGames, Team NINJA, and Koei Tecmo, and published by Xbox Game Studios.
+A:It was developed by PlatinumGames, Team NINJA and Koei Tecmo and published by Xbox Game Studios.

-Q: Who is the main playable character?
+Q: Who is the protagonist you play as?

-A: 83 on Metacritic and 89% positive from 1,250+ Steam reviews.
+A: 83 on Metacritic; 89 percent positive in more than 1,250 Steam reviews.

-A: PC (Steam), Xbox Series X/S, and PlayStation 5.
+A: PC (Steam), Xbox Series X/S and PlayStation 5.

 Final Thoughts